Stamp Act - Fact, Reaction & Legacy | HISTORY

 Stamp Act | History, Definition, Facts, & Riots | Britannica

-Stamp Act, first British parliamentary attempt (in 1765) to raise revenue through direct taxation of all American colonial commercial and legal papers, newspapers, pamphlets, cards, almanacs, and dice.
-It was aimed at meeting some of the defense costs resulting from Britain?s victory in the French and Indian War.
+Stamp Act, (1765), in U.S. colonial history, first British parliamentary attempt to raise revenue through direct taxation of all colonial commercial and legal papers, newspapers, pamphlets, cards, almanacs, and dice.
+The devastating effect of Pontiac?s War (1763?64) on colonial frontier settlements added to the enormous new defense burdens ...

 Stamp Act - World History Encyclopedia